shtarbanov/WebBluetooth-Feather-nRF52832/README.md

 * Promises in JavaScript
 * Async / Await in JavaScript
 * Bluetooth Services and Characteristics
-* [Data Buffers in JavaScrip](https://data-flair.training/blogs/javascript-dataview/): TypeArray, ArrayBuffer, DataView, etc.
+* [Data Buffer Concepts in JavaScrip](https://data-flair.training/blogs/javascript-dataview/): TypedArray, ArrayBuffer, DataView, etc.

 Here are some additional helpful resources about web-bluetooth specifically:
 <ul>